originally published in BayWa Solar r.e.view Magazine

-“We’ve found that solar software is a fragmented market, and no one has made anything remotely close to an end-to-end system,” says Joe Marhamati, Co-Founder of Ipsun Solar in Washington, DC, an early adopter in digitization.
+“We’ve found that solar software is a fragmented market, and no one has made anything remotely close to an end-to-end system,” says Stan Pipkin, CEO of Lighthouse Solar in Central Texas, an early adopter in digitization.

 In light of this reality, the software stack is the solution.
 A “software stack” refers to a set of business software tools that work together to provide a unified solution.
 More specifically, the “solar software stack” refers to the set of discrete solar software tools that can be combined to empower the solar business.
 The key characteristic of the stack is that the companies developing the individual tools embrace the idea of interoperability and that the tools themselves are able to communicate and integrate with each other, passing important data from one piece of software to another.